vipr-solutions/CodeChallenge/README.md

 - The frontend doesn’t need to be visually appealing—**just functional**
 - Unit tests are **optional** but encouraged (this repo includes **xUnit**, but you can use what you're comfortable with)
 - A database is **not required**
-- AI assistance is welcome, but be prepared to discuss your implementation
+- Using AI as a development aid is welcome, but be prepared to discuss your implementation!
 - Feel free to add any extra features—but **aim to complete it within 3-4 hours**
+- Consider what different/similiar properties movies and tv shows have and how this could be structured

 ---